 See our full report on how to find a location near you by zipcode or school district, daily menus and more.

 Several supermarket chains in NYC have instituted special early morning shopping hours for seniors and those with other health issues who are most susceptible to the dangers of Covid-19.

 Supermarkets include Whole Foods, Key Food and Morton Williams.

-NYC subways and buses, the Staten Island Ferry, NYC Ferry, LIRR and MetroNorth are running on reduced weekend or holiday schedules.
+NYC subways and buses, the Staten Island Ferry, NYC Ferry, LIRR and MetroNorth are running on reduced weekend, some as little as once an hour.

 - For service updates, call 511 or go to mta.info/nyct